USS Waddell: Vietnam War

 Subsequently returning to "Yankee Station," she screened the carrier Enterprise in June, as the big carrier conducted strike operations, and returned to waters near the DMZ in mid-July for gunnery support duties.

 Greek service

 Waddell was decommissioned and stricken from the Naval Vessel Register on 1 October 1992, sold to Greece and renamed Nearchos after the ancient Cretan admiral Nearchus.

-Nearchos was decommissioned from the Greek Navy on 3 June 2003 and sunk as target on 29 May 2006.
+Nearchos was decommissioned from the Greek Navy on 3 June 2003 and scuttled as a target on 29 May 2006.

 Honors

 Waddell received 11 engagement stars for her service in waters off Vietnam and two Navy Unit Commendations.